Mutefish0/redux-asyn/README.md

 }
 ```

-Now, you can dispatch the asyn action anywhere.
+Now, you can dispatch the asyn action anywhere:
 ```js
 // 'payloadA' and 'payloadB' will be passed to your `asyn` function defined in your 'SOME_ASYN_ACTION' let anAction = {...SOME_ASYN_ACTION, payloadA : 'some payload a', payloadB : 'some payload b'}